 1. Describe the physiology and pathophysiology of heart failure.

 2. Discuss the clinical assessment and classifications of the patient with heart failure.

 3. Discuss the indications, dosing, adverse effects, and monitoring of drugs used to manage heart failure.

 4. Formulate effective teaching plans for the patients with heart failure.

 5. Discuss surgical and non-surgical cardiac interventions for patients with heart failure.

-This 5 week course is offered two times a year.
+This seven-week activity is offered two times a year.

 We reserve the right to cancel any offering due to insufficient enrollment.
 Registrants will be notified well in advance if this occurs.

 For more information, call toll free 1-877-USI-HLTH (874-4584) or 812-461-5217 or e-mail email@example.com.

 A combination of delivery methods are used to facilitate learner and faculty communication including: